 Obviously we teach the national curriculum but this is supported by a clear knowledge and skills progression so that learning is built upon.
 Where possible, punctuation, grammar skills and editing and proofreading skills are linked to a unit of work.
 This makes them more meaningful and provides a context to apply learning.
 However, where appropriate or necessary discrete lessons would supplement this.

 To ensure that the technical skills of writing are acquired and developed all year groups have handwriting sessions at least once a week.
 By year two most children have learnt a fluent cursive handwriting style.

 Spelling at West Leigh is taught through daily discrete lessons.
-For this the school follows the Letters and Sounds Phonics programme.
+For this the school follows the Unlocking Letters and Sounds Phonics programme.
 Spelling patterns, often linked to grammar, are taught in year 2.
-All year groups also learn high frequency words which we refer to as tricky words
+All year groups also learn high frequency words and common exception words.

 By the time West Leigh children leave Key Stage 1 they will have made good progress from their own starting point.
 They will have more stamina.
 They will be able to encode their language with confidence meaning they are better able to focus on other aspects of writing such as choice of language and features of genre.
 Many will have developed a love of writing to prepare them for KS2 and beyond.